Nov. 1, 2011

 "In a few weeks, we will begin our off-season weight and conditioning program as we get prepared for the spring season," Hunter said.
 "After a solid start to the year, I know the guys are excited to get back out there and make a run."

 Georgetown opens the spring season at the William & Mary Invitational, which will be held from March 25-27 at the Kingsmill Resort in Williamsburg, Va.

-Georgetown University men's golf Head Coach Tommy Hunter announced his squad's 2014 fall schedule...
+Georgetown University men's golf Head Coach Tommy Hunter has announced the Hoyas' 2015 spring...

-The Georgetown University men's golf team is in sixth place of nine teams following the first 18 ...
+The Georgetown University men's golf team is tied for second place overall in the 14-team field...

 DOWNLOAD SCHEDULE: Add to calendar